 2. It's an Evening Event and Plus Ones Aren't Invited

-It's your company, so you want just employees there.
+It's your company, so you want just the employees there.
 That makes perfect sense, except that your employees see you and each other all day every day.
-They want to spend the weekend with their significant others.
+They want to spend the weekend and their evenings with their significant others.

 Having to leave that person at home so they can go to a work obligation doesn't feel like a party.
 If you want an employee only event, hold it during work hours.
 If you want an evening event, pay for your employees' significant others to attend

 While adult only evenings are great, if a lot of your staff has young children, it becomes a major expense and a pain in the neck to come to your party.
 Not everyone has a grandma living next door.
 Most people have to hire and pay for a babysitter.

 Yes, it was their choice to reproduce.
 It doesn't mean that finding a babysitter during the busy holiday season is easy, especially when your employees are scheduled for multiple holiday events.

 On the flip side, if you invite children, the holiday party can turn into a kids' party, which is fine if your staff is comprised of only families.
 But this is likely to leave your childless employees feeling like they aren't even guests at the party.
 If you're thinking that you can't win on this, you're right.